Watch our video to find out about what’s involved:

 Giving a saliva sample

-We are asking some parents and their babies to add genetic information to the study, to help understand how genes influence people’s lives, and how genes and the environments people experience work together.
+We asked some parents and their babies to add genetic information to the study, to help understand how genes influence people’s lives, and how genes and the environments people experience work together.

-You can read more about what being part of research about genes involves, as well as instructions about how to give your or your child’s sample by clicking the button below.
+You can read more about what being part of research about genes involves by clicking the button below.

 It will always be up to you to decide whether you want to take part.
 Future surveys are dependent on further funding for the study.